oscardelben/words-about-code/2012/04/rails-internals-mass-assignment-security.md

-Here we see that we can use `mass_assignment_sanitizer=` to define our own sanitizer, but perhaps more interesting there's a method called `attributes_protected_by_default`, which is empty here, but you could overwrite it to return something else (useful in subclassess, I guess).
+Here we see that we can use `mass_assignment_sanitizer=` to define our own sanitizer, but perhaps more interesting there's a method called `attributes_protected_by_default`, which is empty here, but you could overwrite it to return something else (useful in subclassess).

 I'll show you what a **sanitizer** looks like later.
-Now we'll introduce another concept, **authorizer**, which is either a `WhiteList`, or `Blacklist` class those responsibility is to tell wherever an attribute had to be denied, or not.
-Here's where we instantiate those classes: show
+Now we'll introduce another concept, **authorizer**, those responsibility is to tell if an attribute has to be denied or not.
+In the code below, `BlackList` and `WhiteList` are both used as *authorizers*:

 ``` ruby